Skip to content

 StateOhio

-Online Casino GamesNot legal
+Online Casino GamesNot Legal — no licensed iGaming

-Online Sports BettingLegal — retail and mobile
+Online Sports BettingLegal — launched January 1, 2023

-Daily Fantasy SportsLegal — license required
+Daily Fantasy SportsLegal

-Regulatory BodyOhio Casino Control Commission
+Regulatory BodyOhio Casino Control Commission (OCCC)

 Legal Overview